Open Source AI Models Compared: Kimi K2.7, GLM-5.2, MiniMax-M3 & DeepSeek

 Which open-weight model is right for your use case?
-We compare coding performance, agentic workflows, compliance features, and on-premises deployment across the top models of 2026.
+We compare coding performance, agentic workflows, compliance, the new Artificial Analysis cost-per-task metric, and on-premises deployment across the leading models of 2026.

 Quick Comparison Table